 2022 marks a significant anniversary for Read for the Cure, an inspiring literary event series which supports the Cancer Research Society’s Environment-Cancer Fund each year.
 Presented by Penguin Random House Canada, this year’s exciting events will connect book lovers across the country with bestselling authors in Toronto, Vancouver and online.

 Help fund essential research for cancer treatment and prevention while engaging with Canada’s most-anticipated books and literary heavyweights.
 Your book and ticket purchase ensures critical scientific study can continue for years to come.

 Sign up for our newsletter to be the first to hear about updates, giveaways, and other Read for the Cure promotions.

-Learn more about the founding of Read for the Cure, here.
+Learn more about the origins of Read for the Cure here.

 Making a donation is great way to support the event Read for the Cure

 Or read our FAQ.